 Below the slider are three message panels.
 The left hand panel gives transitory information about what some menu items and controls do.
 The middle panel gives system messages about what Stradwin is doing, for example when initialising a position sensor.
 The right panel contains the current data file name (.sw), and the path to the folder in which that file is located.

-The bottom half of the central image display area can either be divided into two to show two orthogonal reslices, or used as a single large window displaying a reslice plane at any orientation.
+The bottom half of the central image display area can either be divided into two to show two orthogonal reslices, or used as a single large window displaying other information.

 There are two further panels in the application called the tasks window and the visualisation window.
 If your screen is less than 1280 pixels wide, these will both be displayed one above the other down the left side of the application (and in addition Stradwin will use a smaller icon set).
 For larger screens, the default layout places the task window down the left of the application and the visualisation window down the right.
 It is possible to change the default layout of these two windows using the GUI menu.